liborty/rstats/README.md

 * `gmedian` - fast multidimensional (geometric) median algorithm.

+* `madgm` - generalisation of robust data spread estimator known as 'MAD' in 1d (median of absolute deviations from median), to multiple dimensions (nd).

-* `comediance`, is a suggested replacement for covariance (matrix).
-It is obtained simply by supplying `covar` with the geometric median instead of the usual centroid.
-Thus *zero median vectors* are replacing zero mean vectors.
+* `comediance` - instead of covariance (matrix).
+It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
+Thus *zero median vectors* are replacing *zero mean vectors* in covariance calculations.

-* `median correlation`: in one dimension, our `mediancorr` method is to replace *Pearson's correlation*.
+* `median correlation`- in one dimension, our `mediancorr` method is to replace *Pearson's correlation*.
 We define *median correlation*  as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*